Sentence Improvement

 1. View Hint View Answer Discuss in Forum

-Here, their is the right usage.
+Hence, a few is the right usage.

 Correct Option: C

-Here, their is the right usage.
+Hence, a few is the right usage.

 1. View Hint View Answer Discuss in Forum

-Hence, take is the right usage.
+Here, assured is the right usage.

 Correct Option: B

-Hence, take is the right usage.
+Here, assured is the right usage.

 1. View Hint View Answer Discuss in Forum

-Hence, each other is the right usage.
+Hence, by (Prep.) is the right usage.

 Correct Option: C

-Hence, don’t they ? is the right usage.
+Hence, by (Prep.) is the right usage.